 Homeopathy is essentially a system of natural healing.
-Remedies, which are medicines based on animal vegetable or mineral substances, are given to help stimulate the body’s natural forces of recovery.
-Homeopathy concentrates on treating the person as a whole rather than just the disease.
+Remedies, which are medicines based on animal, vegetable, or mineral substances, are given to help stimulate the body’s natural forces of recovery.
+Homeopathy concentrates on treating the person or animal as a whole rather than just the disease.

 Most conditions respond to homeopathy.
 However it is always important to have your animal examined by a veterinary surgeon initially so a diagnosis can be made and any serious clinical problems identified.

 Remedies may not be given as frequently as conventional medicines.
 1-3 doses of a remedy may be sufficient to stimulate the body’s natural defences.
 The remedies come in tablet or liquid forms.

 Once the symptoms have stopped it is important to stop the remedy, to continue the remedy too long may be harmful.

 Exceptions to this are in chronic disease e.g. arthritis that may require ongoing treatment.

 Advice is also given about diet and any additional supplements that may be considered necessary.